Update: This resort closed in 2018 for a multi-million dollar renovation. It is due to reopen as and Auberge Resort in January 2020.

 We’ve stayed at Mauna Lani Bay Hotel & Bungalows twice – on our first Big Island trip in 2004 and on our recent visit in November.
 Both stays were excellent.

 I’m going to veer away from our typical review format to list what makes the Mauna Lani great.

 1. Yippee!
 No resort fees!
 Update: Things have changed.

 The Mauna Lani offers so many amenities that are included in the nightly rate – amenities like free use of beach cabanas, Hawaiian culture lessons, fresh floral lei greeting, bicycles, snorkeling equipment, in-room coffee making facilities, and bottled water restocked daily in the guest rooms.
 Those are only some highlights.
 The amenities list goes on.
-Update: Effective June 1, 2012, Mauna Lani began charging guests $25 per day resort fee.
+Update: Mauna Lani began charging guests $25 per day resort fee.
 I hate resort fees with a passion, but this one actually includes a lot more amenities than most resorts offer with a similar fee.